vmware-tanzu/community-edition/docs/site/content/docs/latest/verify-deployment.md

 Tanzu CLI provides commands that facilitate many of the operations that you can perform with your management cluster.
 However, for certain operations, you still need to use `kubectl`.

- Tanzu Kubernetes Grid provides two access levels for every management cluster and Tanzu Kubernetes cluster:
+ Tanzu Kubernetes Grid provides two access contexts for every management cluster and Tanzu Kubernetes cluster:

-- The `admin` context of a cluster gives you full access to that cluster.
+- `admin` context  gives you full access to a cluster.
-    - If you implemented identity management on the cluster, using the `admin` context allows you to run `kubectl` operations without requiring authentication with your identity provider (IDP).
+    - If you implemented identity management on the cluster, using  `admin` context allows you to run `kubectl` operations without requiring authentication with your identity provider (IDP).
     - If you did not implement identity management on the management cluster, you must use the `admin` context to run `kubectl` operations.
-- If you implemented identity management on the cluster, using the regular context requires you to authenticate with your IDP before you can run `kubectl` operations on the cluster.
+- `regular` If you implemented identity management on the cluster, using the regular context, you must authenticate with your IDP before you can run `kubectl` operations on the cluster.

-When you deploy a management cluster, the `kubectl` context is not automatically set to context of the management cluster.
+When you deploy a management cluster, the `kubectl` context is not automatically set to the context of the management cluster.

 Before you can run `kubectl` operations on a management cluster, you must obtain its `kubeconfig`.